-The Settings tab in WordPress Admin sidebar is the central hub to configure settings for different sections of a WordPress website.
+The Settings tab in the WordPress Admin sidebar is the central hub to configure settings for different sections of a WordPress website.
 It contains multiple sub-panels and many WordPress plugins also add their settings page as a menu under the Settings tab.
 Clicking on it takes users to the Settings » General screen.
-Other default sub panels under the settings tabs are Reading, Writing, Discussion, Media, and Permalinks.
+Other default sub-panels under the settings tabs are Reading, Writing, Discussion, Media, and Permalinks.

 WordPress Settings Menu

 Only a user with the administrator user role has the access to the settings tab.

 General contains settings such as Site Title, Tagline, WordPress URL, Site URL, E-mail, Registration option, and many other general options for the WordPress site.